scarborough-courtney/ohimanual/conceptual/ohi-concguide.txt

 **Coastal Livelihoods and Economies**

 This goal focuses on avoiding the loss of ocean-dependent livelihoods and productive coastal economies while maximizing livelihood quality.
 We measure the status of this goal through two sub-goals: livelihoods (jobs and wages) and economies (revenues).
-The two halves of this goal are tracked separately because the number and quality of jobs and the amount of revenue produced are both of considerable interest to stakeholders adn governments, and could show very different patterns in some cases (high revenue sectors do not necessarily provide large employment opportunities).
+The two halves of this goal are tracked separately because the number and quality of jobs and the amount of revenue produced are both of considerable interest to stakeholders and governments, and could show very different patterns in some cases (high revenue sectors do not necessarily provide large employment opportunities).
 The goal aims to maintain, (avoid the loss of) coastal and ocean-dependent livelihoods (jobs)  and productive coastal economies (revenues), while also maximizing livelihood quality (represented by relative wages).

   - **Livelihoods**